 What brings parents and children from all over the city to Chandler Public Libraries?
 Storytime!
 High Five is a great addition to Storytimes at Chandler Public Library, and introduces five key concepts in early literacy: Talk, Sing, Read, Write, and Play.
-Read on to learn more about how to encourage pre-writing skills in your 0-5-year-old.
+Read on to learn more about the Write concept and how to encourage your budding creative writer.

 Create an interest in writing by giving your child a journal.
 Encourage your child to write or draw about the places, things and people you encounter each day.
 Ask your child to tell you about her journal entries.
 If the entries are mainly drawings, encourage her to describe the pictures in writing.
 If her writing is still in the scribbling phase of normal development, go ahead and let her scribble in her journal.
 Scribbling is an important pre-writing skill.
 Celebrate those scribbles and then have your child dictate to you what she wrote.
 Don’t erase the scribbles, but write what she dictates directly below her scribbles – that way she can see what she is working toward.